JordiPolo/tavern/app/views/pages/about.html.md

 *  Create your post in Markdown.
 With syntax highlighting.
 Github style.
 *  Infinite scrolling of neverending post, well, eventually you read them all.
+*  Lock it.
+Only users from a given domain can login and see the posts